saifhussain881/relationship-bridge/gracebridge/README.md

 ## Technologies Used

 - React.js (with functional components and hooks)
+- Node.js and Express for backend
+- Socket.io for real-time communication
+- Cohere AI for counseling responses
 - React Router v6 for navigation
 - Tailwind CSS for styling
 - Google Fonts (Inter/Nunito)